chrnorm/deployment-status/README.md

 ## Building

 First build Typescript with `npm run build`.
 Then package to a single JS file with `npm run pack`.
 The `pack` step uses `ncc`(https://github.com/zeit/ncc) as specified in the Typescript GitHub Actions template.

+## Testing

+There is a validation workflow in `.github/workflows/validate.yml` which performs a basic smoke test against the action to check that it runs.